 Sports Development Officer

-Also known as; Community sports officer, sport and physical activity coordinator, Sport specific development officer e.g. gymnastics development officer
+Also known as: Community sports officer, sport and physical activity coordinator, Sport specific development officer e.g. gymnastics development officer

 A sports development officer is responsible for promoting participation in sport and physical activity across communities.
-Their goal is to increase access, engagement, and performance in sports – from grassroots to elite levels.
+Their goal is to increase access, engagement, and performance in sports - from grassroots to elite levels.
+The role of a sports development officer aligns to the CIMSPA Entry Manager occupational professional standard.

 What does a Sports Development Officer do?